Dealing with Problem Bridesmaids

 Problem: You hear grumbles about expenses

 Solution: Be considerate.
-It’s likely that your maids will only wear this dress for a few hours, so don’t make them hock their car to be a part of your wedding.
+It’s likely that your maids will only wear this dress for a few hours, so don’t make them sell their car to be a part of your wedding!
 Choose a dress that is reasonably priced — have them tell you what reasonable is — or work together with your party to find a dress that’s both within their style and budget.
 Brides are not required to pay for the dresses, but if you want to spring for something pricey, consider adding it on to your own budget or paying for half.
 Try to mitigate expenses elsewhere too — if they’re buying the dresses, don’t make them buy jewellery and shoes too.

 Problem: Not all your bridesmaids are “maids”

 Solution: If you have a best guy friend or male family member whom you wish to include as one of your attendants (instead of as one of his), go right ahead.
 The days of the all-female bridal party are over.
 Your guy can either match the groomsmen, or he can match your girls by wearing a tie or other accessory that incorporates the colour of their dresses.